Skip to Main Content

 College Records

-College Records are the non-current official records produced by or for the College that are kept for their continuing and enduring value to the College’s history.
-Many of these records are considered to be closed or otherwise restricted.
-The following record groups are open for research:
+Archival College Records are the non-current official records produced by or for the college that are kept for their continuing and enduring value to the college’s history.
+Many of these records are closed or otherwise restricted.
+Access restrictions on all non-published college records is a tiered system of access based on the age of the records and the originating department.
+Published college records are available without restrictions, including the following collections:

 • Any published materials

-For access to all other materials considered to be College Records, please contact the Archivist, who will determine if there are any additional restrictions which may be on the materials.
-If restrictions exist, permission must be secured in writing prior to use from the originating office and the Archivist, and/or any other office(s) whose permission may be required to grant use of the materials.
+For access to materials considered to be college records, please contact the archivist, who will determine if there are any additional restrictions which may be on the materials.
+If restrictions exist, permission must be secured in writing prior to use from the originating office and the archivist, and/or any other office(s) whose permission may be required to grant use of the materials

 All researchers who wish to use restricted materials must additionally complete and submit a Request for Use of Restricted Materials.
 The researcher must clearly state his or her research goals and reasons why use of the restricted materials would be important for the outcome of the proposed project.
 The request will then be reviewed by the Archivist, and the appropriate permissions will be sought.
 Decisions will be based on the merits of each request, weighing the needs of scholarship against the privacy rights of individuals and the legal and other interests and obligations of the College.
 The Archivist and/or the originating offices reserve the right to deny any request for use of restricted materials.